 News briefs, March 30

-A free Kentucky Hunter Education Student Course is scheduled for Saturday, April 6 from 8 a.m. to 5 p.m. at the Cedar Creek Sportsman Club located 6.6 miles from Stanford on new Hwy.
-150 East next to Cedar Creek Lake Dam.
-Take Sportsman Lane SE of dam.
+STANFORD — A free Kentucky hunter education student course is scheduled for Saturday, April 8 from 8 a.m. to 5 p.m. at the Cedar Creek Sportsman Club, located off U.S. 150 near Cedar Creek Lake Dam on Sportsman Lane Road.

 The course, sponsored by the Kentucky Department of Fish and Wildlife Resources and the Cedar Creek Sportsman Club, includes classroom instruction in hunter ethics, wildlife conservation and identification, outdoor survival, first aid, firearm safety, treestand safety, bow hunting and ammunition.
 The last session includes live fire and a written examination.

 Persons born on or after Jan.
 1, 1975, shall carry a valid hunter education course completion card while hunting.
 Kentucky accepts certifications from other states and provinces.
 Hunter Education certification is in addition to appropriate license and permit requirements.
-Children must be nine-years-old in order to complete the course.
-Children under the age of 12 and persons exempt from purchasing a hunting license are required to possess a hunter education card while hunting.
-However, children under the age of 12 who have not completed hunter education shall be accompanied by an adult of at least 18 years of age while hunting.
+Children must be 9 years old in order to complete the course.
+Children under age 12 and persons exempt from purchasing a hunting license are not required to possess a hunter education card while hunting.
+However, children under age 12 who have not completed hunter education shall be accompanied by an adult of at least 18 years of age while hunting.

-If you took the classroom sessions by CD-Rom or Internet, please print out the course completion voucher and attend the range session at approximately 2 p.m. at Cedar Creek Sportsman Club on Sept.
-8.
+If you took the classroom sessions by CD-Rom or Internet, please print out the course completion voucher and attend the range session at desired site listed on fw.ky.gov.